 We believe in taking the children to events which develop their personal interests and skills.
 We have been part of the Stroud schools nature quiz for quite a few years and also take a group of older children to compete in the ‘Mock Trial’.
 We have been successful at both events.
 Another event we have had success in is the STEMWORKS Junior Engineering Challenge.

-After school clubs we run include; Construction, Country Dancing, Young Voices, Cricket, Netball, Football, Cross country, Chess, Computing & Coding, Art, Practical skills, Board Games and Science to name but a few.
+After school clubs we run include; Construction, Country Dancing, Young Voices, Cricket, Netball, Football, Cross country, Chess, Computing & Coding, Art, Practical skills, Board Games, Cooking and Science to name but a few.
 This list is ever changing depending on the time of year.

 Considering we are a small school, we are VERY busy and have an awful lot to be proud of.
 We offer our children a broad, rich and deep curriculum focusing on both the academic and personal, social and emotional therefore enabling social mobility.
 I hope this gives you an insight into some of the things we have to offer.